Ginkgo biloba: Culinary

-Despite the health risks in certain cases, the nut-like kernels of the seeds are esteemed in Asia, and are a traditional ingredient in Chinese food.
+Despite the health risks in certain cases, the nut-like kernels of the seeds are esteemed in Asia and are a traditional ingredient in Chinese food.
 Ginkgo nuts are used in congee, and are often served at special occasions such as weddings and the Chinese New Year (as part of the vegetarian dish called Buddha's delight).
 Japanese cooks add ginkgo seeds (called ginnan) to dishes such as chawanmushi, and cooked seeds are often eaten along with other dishes.
 Grilled ginkgo nuts with salt are also a popular item at izakayas as a snack with beer and other Japanese food.
 In Korea, ginkgo nuts are stir-fried and eaten, or are used to garnish foods such as sinseonro.

+Natural dye

+Recent research shows both leaves and seeds from Ginkgo biloba plants can be used as a natural (yellow or yellowish) dye on wool, silk or other protein fibre textiles.
+The plant's chemistry seems to also add anti-microbial properties to the fabric.

 Research and safety

-Although extracts of G. biloba leaf are often marketed as cognitive enhancers, there is no evidence for effects on memory or attention in healthy people.
-Systematic reviews have shown there is no evidence for effectiveness of ginkgo extract in treating high blood pressure, menopause-related cognitive decline, tinnitus, post-stroke recovery, or altitude sickness.

-G. biloba and its extracts are not approved as a drug in the United States and do not have sufficient clinical evidence for uses as a therapy, according to a 2023 review.
-The United States National Center for Complementary and Integrative Health concludes that despite extensive research, ginkgo has not been conclusively proved as effective for any health condition, including dementia, cognitive decline, or other disorders for which it is commonly marketed.
+G. biloba and its extracts are not approved drugs in the United States and do not have sufficient clinical evidence for uses as a therapy, according to a 2023 review.
+The United States National Center for Complementary and Integrative Health concludes that, despite extensive research, ginkgo has never been conclusively proven effective for any health condition, including dementia, cognitive decline, or other disorders for which it is commonly marketed.

+Although extracts of G. biloba leaf are often marketed to consumers as cognitive enhancers, there is no high-quality, peer-reviewed evidence supporting its use for memory or attention improvement in healthy people, as of February 2026.

+Systematic reviews have found no evidence for effectiveness of ginkgo extract in treating high blood pressure, menopause-related cognitive dysfunction, tinnitus, post-stroke recovery, or altitude sickness.

+A 2026 Cochrane review found that G. biloba shows little to no meaningful benefit for mild cognitive impairment or subjective complaints, uncertain or minimal effects in multiple sclerosis-related cognitive issues, and small to moderate, low-certainty improvements in dementia symptoms, with generally similar safety to placebo.

-A 2021 umbrella review concluded that G. biloba may be useful and safe for improving cognitive function and daily living activities in people with Alzheimer's disease.
-A 2018 review concluded that 22- to 24-week treatment with a G. biloba extract improved behavioral and psychological symptoms of dementia, and reduced caregiver distress compared to placebo.
-A 2017 overview of systematic reviews concluded that G. biloba extract may modestly improve cognitive function and daily living in dementia when taken at doses over 200 mg per day for at least 22 weeks.
+Although a 2021 umbrella review concluded that G. biloba may be useful and safe for improving cognitive function and daily living activities in people with Alzheimer's disease, a 2023 analysis concluded there is insufficient evidence to support its use in Alzheimer's therapy.

 A 2016 systematic review concluded that G. biloba extract reduced tardive dyskinesia symptoms in people with schizophrenia and is generally safe.

-In 2014, the Committee on Herbal Medicinal Products of the European Medicines Agency concluded that powdered ginkgo leaf extract is effective and safe for improving cognitive function and quality of life in people with mild dementia, and licensed it as a medicine in member states of the EU.
+In 2014, the Committee on Herbal Medicinal Products of the European Medicines Agency concluded that powdered leaf extract from Gingko folium is effective and safe for improving cognitive function and quality of life in people with mild dementia, listing it as an herbal medicine in member states of the EU.

 FDA warning letters

-Over the period 2021-2023, the US FDA issued warning letters to manufacturers of ginkgo dietary supplements for false advertising about health claims and misbranding of their products as non-approved drugs.
+Over the period of 2021–2023, the US FDA issued warning letters to manufacturers of ginkgo dietary supplements for false advertising about health claims and misbranding of their products as non-approved drugs.